Ron Simmons: Nation of Domination (1996–1998)

 In early 1998, Faarooq's leadership of the NOD was increasingly challenged by Maivia, who had shortened his name to The Rock and felt he should be the leader as he was now Intercontinental Champion.
 In the Royal Rumble match, all five NOD members were in the ring at the same time and frequently brawled with each other, Faarooq even eliminating his fellow members D'Lo Brown and Mark Henry; he was one of the final three along with the Rock and Stone Cold Steve Austin.
 Faarooq wanted the Rock to help him eliminate Austin, but the Rock refused and eliminated Faarooq.
 The following month at No Way Out of Texas: In Your House, the Nation of Domination lost a 10-man tag team match to Ken Shamrock, Ahmed Johnson, Chainz, Skull and 8 Ball when The Rock submitted to an ankle lock by Shamrock.
 After the match Faarooq and The Rock almost came to blows.
 At Wrestlemania XIV, Faarooq and Kama were unsuccessful in the tag team battle royal.
 Later in the evening, Faarooq was the only NOD member absent from The Rock's title defense against Ken Shamrock.
 When Shamrock put The Rock in an ankle lock, Faarooq ran down to the ring but decided against helping him and walked off, with the crowd cheering his decision, thus turning him face.
 The following night on Raw is War, the Rock assumed leadership of the NOD and kicked Faarooq out of the group.
 Faarooq spent the next several months feuding with his former stablemates.
+Faarooq feuded with The Rock but failed to win the Intercontinental title at Over the Edge: In Your House.
+Also this time Simmons then teamed briefly with 2 Cold Scorpio and worked mainly on Shotgun Saturday Night and house shows.